 Using a sanding block I distressed the stenciled parts and then protected the entire piece with clear wax.

 I had these knobs in my stash from my trip to Hobby Lobby when I was in Niagara Falls, New York last December.
 Remember, I'm Canadian so this was a real treat.
-You can read about that adventure HERE.
+You can read about that adventure here at Canadian Girl's Maiden Voyage To Hobby Lobby.

 I'm quite pleased with how it turned out and debating whether to keep it for my office or sell it at the outdoor market in May.